-Preheat the oven to 375 degrees F. Generously grease a shallow 3-quart baking dish with softened butter or cooking spray.
+Preheat the oven to 375 degrees F. Generously grease a shallow 9x13-inch casserole dish or similar 3-quart baking dish with non-stick cooking spray.

-Heat the remaining tablespoon olive oil in the skillet, then repeat the above step with the remaining half of each of the ingredients.
+Heat the remaining tablespoon olive oil in the skillet, then repeat the above steps with the remaining half of each of the ingredients.
 Transfer the rest of the filling to the casserole dish.
-Cover the dish with aluminum foil and bake for 30 minutes or until the squash is soft when pierced with a sharp knife.
+Cover the dish with aluminum foil and bake for 30 to 35 minutes or until the squash is soft when pierced with a sharp knife.

 While the squash bakes, prepare the topping: In a small bowl, combine the breadcrumbs, Parmesan, sage, nutmeg, and salt.
 Pour the melted butter over the top.
 Stir to combine.